linkerd/website/linkerd.io/content/2/tasks/using-psp.md

 container can be found on the [Architecture](/2/reference/architecture/#linkerd-init) page.

-If your environment disallow the operation of containers with escalated Linux capabilities, Linkerd can be installed with its [CNI plugin](/2/features/cni/), which doesn't require the `NET_ADMIN` and `NET_RAW` capabilities.
+If your environment disallows the operation of containers with escalated Linux capabilities, Linkerd can be installed with its [CNI plugin](/2/features/cni/), which doesn't require the `NET_ADMIN` and `NET_RAW` capabilities.